 Often, the foods and drinks you consume and a lack of care cause your beard to carry unpleasant aromas.
 A stinky beard can really be a put-off, especially when you are trying to impress a woman.

-An easy solution to this is to give your beard a quick wash with Uncle Tony beard wash to freshen up your mane.
-You can also apply Uncle Tony beard oil, which draws away the unpleasant smell and leaves its own unique fragrance on your beard.
+An easy solution to this is to give your beard a quick wash with Uncle Tony beard wash for men to freshen up your mane.
+You can also apply Uncle Tony beard oil for men, which draws away the unpleasant smell and leaves its own unique fragrance on your beard.

 Itching